 Some prefer a higher dose of B12 supplement.

-Delivers 5,000 mcg of easy-to-absorb methylcobalamin B12 in pleasant-tasting cherry flavored lozenges that can be chewed or dissolved.
+Delivers 5,000 micrograms of easy-to-absorb methylcobalamin B12 in pleasant-tasting cherry-flavored lozenges that can be chewed or dissolved.
 Many users rave about having more energy after taking them.
 Vegan.

 A unique way to get your B12, as it comes in a tasty spray formula that's made of organic ingredients.
 Methylcobalamin form – easy to absorb.
 Also easy to take.
 Vegan.